CarlKCarlK/fetch-data/README.md

 * Don't use our `sample_file`.
 Define your own `sample_file` that knows about your data files.
 * You don't have to make your `FetchHash` instance global and static.
-See cmk.
 * You don't need to use a registry file or `FetchHash` instance.
 You can instead use utility functions such as `fetch`.
-* cmk Does binary downloads, so no line ending changes for Windows
+* Does binary downloads, so no line ending changes for Windows.
-* Debugging bug cmk

 Project Links
 -----